Invoca/process_settings/README.md

 ProcessSettings::Monitor.logger = logger
 ```
 ### Monitor Initialization
-The `ProcessSettings::Monitor` is a modified singleton.
-There is a class method `instance` that returns
+The `ProcessSettings::Monitor` is a hybrid singleton.
+The class attribute `instance` returns
 the current instance.
 If not already set, this is lazy-created based on the above configuration.

 The monitor should be initialized with static (unchanging) context for your process: